 Mitchell Grod spoke at the California Financial Services Association's Annual Conference on Saturday, October 17, 2015 in San Diego, CA. His panel was titled, "Technology & Partnerships Matter."
 Click here to learn more about this event.Speaking Engagement

-John Redding, Moorari Shah, Kathleen Ryan and Mitchell Grod authored "The Impending Impact of Section 1071 and Creeping Consumerism on Equipment Finance," which was published in the Winter 2016 issue of the Journal of Equipment Lease Financing.
-Section 1071 of the Dodd-Frank Act goes beyond...Articles
+John Redding, Moorari Shah, and Mitchell Grod authored "The Impending Impact of Section 1071 and Creeping Consumerism on Equipment Finance," which was published in the Winter 2016 issue of the Journal of Equipment Lease Financing.
+Section 1071 of the Dodd-Frank Act goes beyond consumer lending to...Articles

 It’s no secret that the Consumer Financial Protection Bureau (CFPB) has its sights set on the U.S. automobile finance industry.
 As evidenced by recent CFPB Bulletins and consent orders with indirect auto finance sources, the CFPB’s current focus within the industry is largely on the practice of...Articles